diazoangga/diazoangga.github.io/blog/assets/Mathematical Justification on Linear Regression/content.md

 p(\bold{w}|\mathcal{D}) = \dfrac{p(\mathcal{D}|\bold{w})p(\bold{w})}{p(\mathcal{D})}
 $$

-which is saying that we can find the posterior by the probability of “how likely is the data $\mathcal{D}$ given the weights are established”, which is called *likelihood*, times the prior assumption of the probability distribution of weights, which is called *prior*.
+which is saying that we can find the posterior by the probability of “how likely the data $\mathcal{D}$ is, given the weights are established”, which is called *likelihood*, times the prior assumption of the probability distribution of weights, which is called *prior*.

 Since the $p(\mathcal{D})$ is independent of $\bold{w}$, we only focus on the numerator.
 The function we maximise simplifies to: